-While you'll find no shortage of taxis in the city, most points around Kuala Lumpur can be reached by walking or by using the three light rail transit systems.
+Although you'll find no shortage of taxis in the city, dealing with them is a hassle.
+Most points around Kuala Lumpur can be reached by walking or by using one of the rail systems (including a monorail).

 Kuala Lumpur stays relatively hot, wet, and humid throughout the year.
-June, July, and August are the driest months and peak season, while rainfall can be heavy in March, April, and the Fall months.
+June, July, and August are the driest months and peak of good weather.
+Rainfall can be especially heavy in March, April, and the Fall months.

 Pop-up thunderstorms with heavy rain occur throughout the year in Kuala Lumpur, even during dry season.
 Be prepared to run for cover and waterproof your money/passport!